 If we try to bring to mind who leaders are, then broadly speaking we tend to think of three types of characters:

 By now you should be getting a feel for just how varied leadership and leadership skills can be.
-In this article we will be considering leadership in the workplace, and do so by focusing on transformational leadership.
+In this article, we will be considering leadership in the workplace, and do so by focusing on transformational leadership.

 Transformational leadership was originally described by James V. Downton, and further developed by James MacGregor Burns.
 In simple terms, a good transformational leader is someone who effectively performs the following three steps:

 The Future, Engage, Deliver process was first proposed by Steve Redcliffe in his book Leadership Plain and Simple, published by the Financial Times in 2012.
-Whilst we use these terms in this book to describe the steps, the content of each step as we describe it is more akin to the Kotter Change Model mixed with a Strategic Planning Process.
+Whilst we use these terms in this article to describe the steps, the content of each step as we describe it is more akin to the Kotter Change Model mixed with a Strategic Planning Process.
 These leadership skills will make sense soon enough.